NetworkBlockDevice/nbd/doc/proto.md

     If this flag was set, the server MUST NOT send the reply until it has ensured that the newly-zeroed data has reached permanent storage.

-    If the flag `NBD_CMD_FLAG_MAY_TRIM` was set by the client in the command flags field, the server MAY use trimming to zero out the area, but it MUST ensure that the data reads back as zero.
+    By default, the server MAY use trimming to zero out the area, even if it did not advertise `NBD_FLAG_SEND_TRIM`; but it MUST ensure that the data reads back as zero.
+However, the client MAY set the command flag `NBD_CMD_FLAG_NO_HOLE` to inform the server that the area MUST be fully provisioned, ensuring that future writes to the same area will not cause fragmentation or cause failure due to insufficient space.

     If an error occurs, the server SHOULD set the appropriate error code in the error field.
 The server MAY then close the connection.